1850 Census Age Calculator

 Literacy and education provide social context

-It is the moment when the census shifts from a broad count of households to a detailed record of people—and their lives.
+For many families, this is the first census where individuals can be clearly identified and followed with confidence.
+It marks the moment when the census shifts from a broad count of households to a detailed record of people—and their lives.